- Strategy 1: Eat a Whole Foods Diet

-If you want to build muscle, you hit the gym four or five times a week, most likely lifting heavy weights, followed by chugging a hulking protein shake.
+If you want to build muscle, you hit the gym 4-5 times a week, most likely lifting heavy weights, followed by chugging a hulking protein shake.
 You fuel-up on foods like egg whites and skinless chicken breast at meals and snacks.

 At least that’s what you might imagine if you visit any nearby gym and observe the focused, muscular men and women determined to get strong as if that was their favorite hobby.

 The truth is that to build muscle—and maintain strength—requires the balancing of several physiological aspects.

 When someone says they want to gain weight, they typically mean they want to build muscle and lose fat, but finding that balance can become a challenge.

 That’s because when you lose weight, you also potentially lose muscle mass.
 Research shows weight loss reduces muscle mass, but not strength.

 At the same time, inactive adults have a 3-8% loss of muscle mass every decade.
 Along with muscle loss comes a decreased resting metabolic rate and fat accumulation.
 The result: You lose muscle and gain fat.